Religious conservatives hopeful new Supreme Court majority will redefine religious liberty precedents

 Those cases touch on the two big arenas of religion in constitutional law — the establishment clause and the free exercise clause.
 Establishment cases deal with the Constitution’s ban on Congress endorsing, promoting or becoming too involved with religion.
 Free exercise cases deal with Americans’ rights to practice their faith.

 “Descriptively, religious freedom has been strengthened in recent years,” said John Inazu, a law and religion scholar at Washington University in St. Louis.
-When it comes to the Establishment Clause, he said, “there have been almost no recent limitations” in court rulings.
+When it comes to the establishment clause, he said, “there have been almost no recent limitations” in court rulings.
 President Trump’s base of White Christians, he said, are the primary base of people worried the government is being limited in its ability to express favor to religion.
 Free exercise tensions between gay rights and religious rights, Inazu said, have a much bigger audience — on both sides of the issue.

 Barrett’s addition to the court raises concerns among some that the balance will tilt further toward religious privilege for some at the expense of the nonreligious and religious minorities.

-“Does the Establishment Clause work with the Free Exercise clause to protect equality in religious freedom for all, instead of just for some?” asked Rachel Laser, president of Americans United for Separation of Church and State.
+“Does the establishment clause work with the free exercise clause to protect equality in religious freedom for all, instead of just for some?” asked Rachel Laser, president of Americans United for Separation of Church and State.
 Barrett’s record, Laser said, shows “she’s willing to use religious freedom as a sword, not a shield.
 So we’re concerned how that will come down.”

 The sides and arguments about religious freedom have dramatically changed over the decades.